 The Mumbai headquarters startup has warehouses in Delhi, Mumbai, and Bangalore.
 Nykaa claims to have over 3 lakh products across 1,500 brands.

 Nykaa has raised money through multiple rounds of funding.
-Its key investors include private equity funds like Stead View Capital, Fidelity Management,
+Its key investors include private equity funds like Stead View Capital, Fidelity Management, and Lexdale International.

 Also, B-town celebrities like Alia Bhatt and Katrina Kaif have invested an undisclosed amount in the company.